Eyare1/Eyare1/README.md

 From responsive designs to efficient backend development, I've got you covered.
 Your vision will be brought to life with clean, efficient code and a user-friendly interface.

+Here are some of the skills I excel in.
+✅ Html ✅ Css ✅ JavaScript ✅ Bootstrap ✅ WordPress   ✅ jQuery ✅ API ✅ PHP     ✅ MySQL ✅ Python ✅ Linux command line... and few more...

 I believe in open communication and collaboration.
 Your input is invaluable, and together we can create a website that not only meets but exceeds your expectations.

 Feel free to reach out so we can dive into the details.